About

 When Lifestyle Changes Aren't Enough

 Some cases require medical support due to genetics or long-term plaque buildup.
+Options include cholesterol-lowering medications, heart-supportive supplements, and regular blood pressure monitoring.

 Conclusion